Kosikowski/swifty-llama/API_REVIEW.md

 ## Summary

-Our Swift wrapper provides a solid foundation covering the core llama.cpp functionality:
+Our Swift wrapper provides a comprehensive foundation covering the core llama.cpp functionality:
 - ✅ Model and context management
 - ✅ Tokenization and vocabulary access
 - ✅ Basic sampling and inference